strapi/documentation/docusaurus/docs/dev-docs/configurations/server.md

 ## Configurations

-The `./config/server.js` file should at least include a minimal configuration with the `host` and `port` parameters.
+The `./config/server.js` minimal configuration requires the `host` and `port` parameters for development.
 Additional parameters can be included for a full configuration.

 :::note
 [Environmental configurations](/dev-docs/configurations/environment.md) (i.e. using the `env()` helper) do not need to contain all the values so long as they exist in the default `./config/server.js`.